bcass/dcdp-rules/README.md

 1. The County Convention shall meet every two (2) years and shall:  elect county party officers, consider and vote on a county platform, consider and vote on any proposed amendments to this Constitution and Bylaws; and elect delegates and alternates to the Nebraska Democratic State Convention.
 The County Convention may also act on other business as brought before it.

 ### Section 2.
 COUNTY CENTRAL COMMITTEE
-1. A committee, called the Central Committee, shall exist between sessions of the County Convention and shall have duties as assigned by the Convention, this Constitution or the County Bylaws.
-The Central Committee shall be composed of the county party officers, representatives of the several Nebraska Legislative Districts in Douglas County and from any County Caucus Organization this Constitution or the Bylaws may provide.
+1. A committee, called the Central Committee, shall exist between sessions of the County Convention and shall have duties as assigned by the Convention, this Constitution, or the County Bylaws.
+The Central Committee shall be composed of the county party officers and representatives of the several Nebraska Legislative Districts in Douglas County and from any County Caucus Organization this Constitution or the Bylaws may provide.
 The representatives from the Legislative Districts shall be elected in Legislative District caucuses at each Convention.
 The Chair of each County Caucus Organization shall be the representative on the Central Committee.
 1. Regular meetings of the County Central Committee shall number no less than seven (7) per calendar year.
 These meetings are to be held at a time and place agreed upon by the Central Committee.
 1. Special meetings of the County Central Committee may be called as specified in the Bylaws.